This is the biggest home improvement project I’ve ever started. It’s time to build a wall in my garage and drywall it.

-We’ve already built the baseplate to secure the wall frame to the concrete floor.
-It’s like laying the foundation that we’ll be building on in this step.
+We’ve already built the base plate to secure the wall frame to the concrete floor, and that lays the foundation that we’ll build on in this step.

-Now, we’re going to build the wall frame, with it’s own top and bottom pieces.
+Now, we will build the wall frame with its own top and bottom pieces.

 Measuring and cutting the studs

-The thought here is that the distance from the three boards (baseplate, bottom frame and top frame) to the ceiling will be the same as the distance from the top frame and bottom frame once they’re installed.
-This just makes it easier from the start.
+The distance from the three boards (base plate, bottom frame, and top frame) to the ceiling will be the same as the distance from the top and bottom frames.

-Take your tape measure and measure the distance from the boards to the ceiling at several points along the wall and keep track of the lowest number.
-In my case, my garage slopes downward from the left side of this picture (house side) to the right (garage door side).
-So my lowest point was next to the door going into my house.
+My garage slopes downward from the left side of this picture (house side) to the right (garage door side).
+So, my lowest point was next to the door going into my house.